 Proportion of younger patients is also increasing in knee TEPs

-The implantation of artificial knee joints is one of the most common interventions in German hospitals and is increasing in absolute terms due to the demographic development of the population (1).
-According to data from the Federal Statistical Office, in 2016 a total of 187,000 received a knee TEP.
+The implantation of artificial knee and hip joints is one of the most frequent interventions in German hospitals and is increasing in absolute terms due to the demographic development of the population (1).
+According to data from the Federal Statistical Office, in 2016 a total of 233,000 patients received hip replacement and 187,000 one knee replacement.
 Most of those treated were 55 to 84 years old.
-However, the proportion of younger patients has increased in recent years: around 8% of knee TEPs occur in patients under the age of 55 years.
+However, the proportion of younger patients has increased in recent years: about 10% of hip TEP implantations and 8% of knee TEPs occur in patients under 55 years of age.

 However, not all patients are satisfied with the implants, especially those with an artificial knee joint.
 While the satisfaction of patients with hip joint TEP is 95%, it is only 80-85% in patients with knee TEP, according to Windhagen.
 "A knee prosthesis does not make every patient a happy person," said the AE-President.